Rabenherz112/Map-the-Internet/README.md

 ## Description

 I wanted to map the internet (websites) and show there connection to each other.
-This is a simple project that uses the networkx library to create a graph of websites and their connections.
+This is a simple project that uses the networkx library and ploty to create a graph of websites and their connections.
 The graph is then visualized using the matplotlib library.

 As this is my first python project, I don't expect anything to be actually good.
 I just wanted to try out python and see what I can do with it.